gramener/gramex-cartogram/README.md

     - `id`: optional ID for the map layer;
     - `filter`: optional function to filter which features are drawn, e.g. `(d) => d.properties.population > 1000000`
     - `update`: optional function to update the map features, e.g. `(join) => join.attr('fill', d => d.color)`
-    - `fitSize`: optional boolean.
+    - `fit`: optional boolean.
 If true, the projection automatically fits to the boundary of this layer
   - `projection`: Any [d3-geo projection](https://github.com/d3/d3-geo)
   - `width`: optional width of the map.
 Defaults to the element's size (or the nearest SVG parent)
   - `height`: optional width of the map.
 Defaults to the element's size (or the nearest SVG parent)